America’s Pork Industry Problems Explained | Dr. Oz | S9 | Ep 91 | Full Episode

 I've done research on this actually.

-That's added to feed in the last month of life of a pig's life because it allows me to rapidly put on weight.
+That's added to feed in the last month of life of a pig's life because it allows them to rapidly put on weight.

 Similar to performance enhancing drugs used by many bodybuilders, right?